Observation + Monitoring

 Communication + Outreach

 An important component for drought early warning is communicating this information to stakeholders across the Midwest region that need this information in order to make more informed decisions.
-There are various ways drought information is communicated across the California-Nevada DEWS, including a bi-monthly webinar series, a quarterly climate report, and the California-Nevada DEWS email list.
+There are various ways drought information is communicated across the California-Nevada DEWS, including a bi-monthly webinar series, regular drought status updates, a quarterly climate report, and the California-Nevada DEWS email list.

 Research + Applications